PoonLab/courses/GradPythonCourse/Readings/RegularExpressions.md

 >>> p.findall(' abcbacbabca ')
 ['abc', 'bac', 'bab']
 ```
-only returns matches that span 3 characters in the group `[abc]`.
+only returns matches that span 3 characters in the set `[abc]`.
 This is different behaviour than:
 ```python
 >>> p = re.compile('[abc]+')
 >>> p.findall(' abcbacbabca ')